DNS for Email Marketers

 As a server admin, I don’t know much about how to build a big list or write compelling copy to boost conversion rates, but I do know that having the right DNS records is key to successful email delivery.

-The 3 Records you must know for good email delivery are:
+The 3 DNS Records you must know for good email delivery are:

-These are the 3 core records you must have correct for sending email.
+These are the 3 DNS records you must have correct for sending email reliably.
 Of course, you need an MX record if you want to receive email, but that’s another topic.

 Here’s another example from Microsoft: